About the artist:

 I am a mixed media artist working in Southern California.

 In 1999 I moved to Los Angeles, where I completed two important bodies of work: The Mask Series and Toyland.
-In both, I recorded the not so subtle differences in social norms between Northern and Southern California.
+In both, I dove into the not so subtle differences between Northern and Southern California.
 Throughout the 2010's, I concentrated on transforming the two-dimensional surfaces of my photographs by puncturing, weaving, stitching, and embroidering into them.
 From experiments in portraying shadows on paper constructions and photographing detritus in plaster, to building digital images incorporating text and woven portraits, my artwork began to shift towards a more textural framework, e.g. A Paper Ballet and Home as Hat - Flora as Fashion.

 Exploring the cross-sensory connections between reverberation and form with a focus on chromesthesia, in which sound involuntarily evokes an experice of color, shape and movement, this next step in the evolution into three dimensional space will bring me closer to uniting intangible concepts with a tangible piece of art.